 Any AI platform must be massively parallel at the core of its design

 In a 4U of rack-space of a 15-blade FlashBlade, 120 Xeon-D CPU cores and 45 FPGAs are interconnected with a state-of-the-art Elastic Fabric Module capable of 17 GB/s read throughput, 1.5M IOPS, all at low sub-3ms latency.
 But FlashBlade goes a lot bigger than 15 blades – it can be expanded all the way to 75 blades, delivering linear-scaling performance up to 75GB/sec read throughput, 25GB/sec write throughput, 7.5M IOPS at 8PB capacity (assuming 3:1 compression), all within half rack.
-Check it out in the video below:

 The 75 blade wide illustration is a great logical representation of how FlashBlade scales (and how your apps will perceive it), but that’s not how it gets deployed physically in your data center.
 They are actually deployed via five chassis of 15 blades each within standard rack mount as shown here.

 The engine underneath the hood is the Purity for FlashBlade software.
 Designed as a massively distributed system, it is built on a scale-out key-value pair architecture that’s able to scale efficiently.
 The modern key-value store architecture is what enables thousands of parallel agents, each owning a piece of the global namespace and each self-optimizing to handle a wide range of file and object sizes (including very small files which are pervasive in AI use-cases), to deliver linear-scale performance.

 Purity for FlashBlade is built on a modern key-value pair architecture for true scale-out performance

 The Soul of FlashBlade is Parallel